 We're obsessed with all things macramé over here!
-And, given how quickly our Intro to Macrame workshop sold out this month, we know y'all must be too.
+And, given how quickly our Macrame workshop sold out this month, we know y'all must be too.

 Since tassel earrings have also been all the rage this summer, we were inspired to create our own version that incorporated some macramé !
 The end result?
 These adorable hand knotted tassel earrings!